maedoc/frand123/Readme.md

 #### Description
 Prints out serial and OpenMP parallel timings for the generation and summation of 10^9 random numbers.

+### testEquivalence
+#### Description
+Generates random numbers in pieces of 2/4 and 20 at a time and checks that both versions return the same random numbers when starting with the same state.

 ## License
 still to do
 note that as241.c is taken from GRASS GIS and the original license (most likely GPL >= 2) applies